Best Water Leak Detectors

 Easy installation

-Most water leak detectors are easy to install, typically taking less than an hour to put in place.
+Most water leak detectors are easy to install and typically take less than an hour to put in place.
 You can put battery-powered leak sensors anywhere susceptible to water damage, including pipes, sump pumps, washing machines and toilets.

 Sometimes water leak detector installation requires a Wi-Fi or Bluetooth connection.
 A plumber may need to help if you have a more advanced system with automatic shut-off features.